jfecher/ante-website/content/docs/language.md

 ```

 The `own` tag is used to prevent operations that would be unsafe
-on a shared mutable reference.
+on references which may be mutably shared.
 A common theme of these operations is that they hand
 out references inside of a type with an unstable shape.
 For example, handing out
 a reference to a `Vec` element would be unsafe in a shared context since the `Vec`
 may be reallocated by another reference.
 To prevent this, `Vec.get` requires